-- Promptly report (anonymously, if they wish to do so) any known or suspected violation of this Policy or any other matters that would compromise the integrity of the firm's financial statements
+- Promptly report (anonymously, if they wish to do so) any known or suspected violation of the Code of Ethics or any other matters that would compromise the integrity of the firm's financial statements

 Reports may be made anonymously to the Code Reporting Hotline or in any of the ways set forth in the Code of Conduct (see below).

-The reporting requirements do not prevent employees from reporting to the government or regulators conduct that the employee believes to be in violation of law, and it does not require employees notifying JPMC prior to reporting to the government or regulators.
+The reporting requirements do not prevent employees from reporting to the government or regulators conduct that the employee believes to be in violation of law, and it does not require employees notifying the firm prior to reporting to the government or regulators.

 Reporting by phone

-Calling the Hotline 1-855-JPMCODE (576-2633) is the easiest way to make a report.
-You will speak with a trained interviewer (who is not a JPMC employee), and translation services are available.
+Calling the toll-free Code Reporting Hotline 1-855-JPMCODE (576-2633) is the easiest way to make a report.
+You will speak with a trained interviewer (who is not a JPMorgan Chase employee), and translation services are available.
 The Hotline and online resources are available 24 hours a day, 7 days a week.